 The I-94 form indicates how long a period of stay is authorized.
 You may apply to extend your stay beyond this date as long as:

 Those eligible should file this application 45 days before their status expires and should request the maximum period of authorized stay.
 If applying late, applicants should specify and explain the extraordinary circumstances that caused the delay in filing.
-Specifically, this would include challenges created due to the Coronavirus in the US, as well as travel restrictions for returning to the home country as a result of the widespread outbreak.
+Specifically, this would include challenges created due to the Coronavirus in the United States, as well as travel restrictions for returning to the home country as a result of the widespread outbreak.

 Depending on your visa classification, changing or extending your status may or may not be an option.
 The most important thing to keep in mind is that USCIS still has the right to penalize those who overstay or violate the conditions of their visa, despite the ongoing health crisis.
 In order to avoid big issues later on, it is extremely important to consider all of your options and speak with your immigration attorney if you are at risk of losing status due to COVID-19.